rbc-bioinformatics/vsp-genomic-assembly-pipeline/README.md

 - **Processor**: Core i7 or higher
 - **Memory**: 16 GB RAM or more
 - **Storage**: 500 GB or more
-- **Tools**: Ensure the required tools (e.g., fastp, Bowtie2, Samtools, minimap2, iVar or LoFreq) are installed and accessible.
+- **Tools**: Ensure the required tools (e.g., fastp, Bowtie2, Samtools, minimap2, iVar) are installed and accessible.

 ---